 The problems with these arguments.

 - It wasn't unusual for Patricia Rorrer to go for days at a time without making any long distance calls.
+According to her phone records, there were several multi-day breaks without long distance calls.
 She had won a competition and had excitedly called people she knew to let them know.
 It was that win that led to her fateful call with Joann.
 She would have had little reason to make long distance calls soon after since she had just called everybody she knew.